rustiiiiiii/TumorTrace_Infosys_Internship_Oct2024/README.md

 The preprocessing steps included:
 - Converting images to grayscale.
-- Resizing images to a standard dimension (e.g., 224x224).
+- Resizing images to a standard dimension (ie. 224x224).
 - Normalizing pixel values to a range suitable for neural network input.
 - Augmenting the dataset using techniques such as rotation and flipping.
 - Applying class weights to address imbalanced data.